 Education has always been a priority for the people of Austin.
-With numerous national accolades and a strong sense of community, the schooling infrastructure in Austin is robust, and it's no wonder the city is a popular destination for families.
+With numerous national accolades and a strong sense of community, the schooling infrastructure in Austin is robust, so it's no wonder the city is a popular destination for families.

 Public schools in Austin